Bachelor of Arts in Communication Arts

 - Minimum of a C or better in all courses required within the Communication Arts major.

 Bachelor of Science in Communication

-The Department offers majors in Advertising and Public Relations.
+The Department offers a BS in Public Relations Advertising and Applied Communication (PRAAC).
 Approximately 30 percent of a student’s course work is within the School.
 The purpose is to provide professional career entry skills as well as a broader understanding of communication processes and techniques and their impact on society.